kennytilton/MatrixJS/js/matrixjs/readme.md

 Next.
 When cells change value, so-called *observer* functions can be supplied as the developer deems fit to  manifest the changed matrix world to the outside world (if only to the browser DOM).

 > Example: code in an observer on the `clanging` property of a matrix klaxon uses a real device's interface to turn the real klaxon off or on.
 A different observer on the backgroundColor property executes `[dashboard DOM].style.backgroundColor = [new-value]`.

+The matrix library allows us to define declaratively a processing model and then animates that model once we hook it up to a stream of inputs.

 ## So why "matrix"?
 This dataflow library provides an environment in which the developer can arrange for a proxy nuclear powerplant to take form.
 The matrix powerplant runs by itself given: